tushit24/tushit24/README.md

 <h1 align="center">Hi there!
 I'm Tushit Tiwari 👋</h1>

 <p align="center">
   A highly motivated B.Tech.
-Computer Science student with a strong academic record (8.0 GPA) and practical experience in research, design, and SEO optimization.
+Computer Science student with a strong academic record and practical experience in research, design, and SEO optimization.
 Proficient in programming languages, design tools, and skilled in creating user-friendly interfaces and compelling visual content.
 </p>

 ---